project-sunbird/sunbird-report-service/README.md

    - The tag name (lowercased)
    - Short commit hash
    - GitHub run number
-3. Publishes images to `ghcr.io` using the repository name (lowercased)
+3. Publishes images to `ghcr.io` using the repository name
 4. Uses GitHub Actions for secure authentication to GHCR

 ### Image Naming Convention